benjamin-heasly/gold-lab-nwb-conversions/pipelines/docs/proceed-spike-sorting/README.md

   --args plx_name=MM_2022_11_28C_V-ProRec
 ```

+**A point about shell command syntax:** the command above is a multi-line shell command where backslashes `\` tell the shell that the same command continues on the next line.
+Hopefully this makes the commands easier to read and edit -- just make sure to include backslashes like these, otherwise each line will run as a separate (nonsense) shell command.

 After several minutes and lots of logging, this will produce several new files in a `Kilosort` folder and a subfolder named like the Plexon file

 From Windows this would look like: `D:\MrM\Kilosort\MM_2022_11_28C_V-ProRec\`.